 How Remicade Works

-In some people with arthritis, a type of signalling protein (cytokine) called Tumour Necrosis Factor (TNF) is present in the blood and joints in excessive amounts where it increases inflammation (pain and swelling).
+In some people with arthritis, a type of signalling protein (cytokine) called Tumor Necrosis Factor (TNF) is present in the blood and joints in excessive amounts where it increases inflammation (pain and swelling).

-Remicade (infliximab) is another type of protein called a monoclonal antibody that works as a TNF blocker: it blocks the action of TNF.
+Remicade (infliximab) is another type of protein called a monoclonal antibody that works as a Tumor Necrosis Factor blocker: it blocks the action of Tumor Necrosis Factor.

-In blocking TNF, Remicade suppresses the body’s immune system.
+In blocking Tumor Necrosis Factor, Remicade suppresses the body’s immune system.
 Though this suppression can make it slightly harder for patients to fight off infections, it also helps to stabilize an overactive immune system.

 In patients with arthritis, this medicine can: